Tweeting Live 101: 12 Twitter Tips for Covering Events

 Stay up to date on media trends and best practices.
 Subscribe to Beyond Bylines to receive posts by email.
 Or if you’re looking for your next event to cover, sign up for media and events news via PR Newswire for Journalists – your one-stop shop for newsgathering with access to custom newsfeeds, ProfNet experts and our multimedia gallery.
 Sign up at prnmedia.prnewswire.com or contact us to learn more.

-Brett Simon is PR Newswire’s director of audience relations.
+Brett Simon is PR Newswire’s former director of audience relations.
 Follow her @savsimon.